 3. Auction Proceeds.
 Qualified applicants receive a partial refund from any auction proceeds (3 ) —for which they can repay any loans or invest into their registry, or the auction proceeds could be used to refill the disadvantaged applicant’s foundation fund for subsequent rounds.

 4. Lower the Registry fixed fees due to ICANN.
-In lieu of the Registry-Level fixed fee of US$25,000 per calendar year (4 ), instead only charge the Registry-Level Transaction Fee of US$0.25 per initial or renewal domain name registration.
-An annual fee of $25k to ICANN is a barrier to sustainability for an applicant representing a small community.
-Many TLDs pay much less to ICANN (if anything).
-If a minimum is absolutely required, then consider lowering this fee by 50% for qualified applicants.
+In lieu of the Registry-Level fixed fee of US$25,000 per calendar year (4 ), instead only charge the Registry-Level Transaction Fee per initial or renewal domain name registration to a fee comparable to a minimum used for other gTLDs.
+An annual fee of US$25,000 to ICANN is a barrier to sustainability for an applicant representing a small community.
+If a minimum is absolutely required, then lower this fee to 30% for qualified applicants.

-5. Reconsider the Risk/Contingency cost per applicant ($60k).
-The WT questions if ICANN really expects a total of $30,000,000 ($60k x 500 applications) in unknown costs to surface.
-This fee could be reduced/excused for the applicants that meet the criteria established by the WG.
+5. Reconsider the Risk/Contingency cost per applicant (US$60,000).
+The WT questions if ICANN really expects a total of US$30,000,000 (US$60,000 x 500 applications) in unknown costs to surface.
+This fee should be eliminated for applicants that meet the criteria established by the WG.
+If elimination is not possible, then it should be drastically reduced..

-6. The Fixed/Variable cost of $100,000 is based on the total cost of the previous round of applications, which the cost considerations document quantifies as $1.8MM for all ten applications.
-This fee most probably includes costs associated with the conflict that arose from the rejection of the ".XXX" application, which remains unresolved.
-The fee of $180,000 may have been significantly skewed by the long-term work required for .XXX.
-The actual evaluation and administrative costs for the other nine applications may have been considerably less than $180,000 per piece.
-If this is the case, the $100,000 fixed cost fee could be reduced for the applicants that meet the criteria established by the WG.
+6. The Fixed/Variable cost of US$100,000 is based on a total cost of a previous round of applications and might not be relevant to the new gtld applicants and this costs should be reduced for applicants that meet the criteria established by the WG.

 WT1 is working with WT2 on identifying sources of funding for subsidizing the fees for qualified applicants.
 The WG suggests that an independent foundation be established, outside of ICANN structures, to assist applicants with funding.